Attack on USS New Ironsides: Attack

-When the water fell back, some of it went down the David's smokestack and put out the fire in her engine.
+When the water fell back, some of it went down David's smokestack and put out the fire in her engine.
 The explosion ripped a large fissure in the ironclad's starboard quarter and her crew had to quickly repair the hole but the ship remained leaky.
 Damage was also inflicted to the ship's armory bulkhead and some storerooms, but casualties were light.
 There were two wounded, one of whom later died, and a third man who suffered from "confusions".
 CSS David was heavily damaged, enough for her commander to order his men to abandon ship.
 Ensign C. W. Cannon could not swim so he remained aboard and after the others left they tried to swim for nearby Morris Island under fire.
 It was at this time Assistant Engineer J. H. Tomb decided to go back to the torpedo boat where he restarted the fire and sailed away.
-The remaining two Confederates, including Lieutenant Glassel, surrendered to the men of New Ironsides after evacuating the David.
+The remaining two Confederates, including Lieutenant Glassel, surrendered to the men of New Ironsides after evacuating David.
 New Ironsides was apparently not in threat of sinking and the damage proved to be mostly superficial.
 She returned to blockade duty after taking a short time in Philadelphia to make repairs.
 CSS David was repaired as well and she eventually made attacks on USS Memphis and USS Wabash.
-Several torpedo boats of the David class were captured at the end of the war.
-The David may have been among them.
+Several torpedo boats of the David-class were captured at the end of the war.
+David may have been among them.